OliverSwift/LoRa-STM32WB55/README.md

 The whole experiment needed some extra tools.
 I used the mighty [nRF52840 USB Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) with [NRF Connect For Desktop 3.7.0](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop) (available on Linux, Mac and Windows) from Nordic Semiconductor to test BLE connection.
 I know that smartphones can do that, I use [LightBlue](https://punchthrough.com/lightblue/) on iOS or Android, but when you mess about UUIDs or Device names the platforms tend to become lost whith their cached data, so I like to figure out what's going on with development tools like Nordic ones.

-For the LoRaWAN part, although TTN is great I preferred to buy an inexpensive LoRaWAN gateway a TTIG (cheaper than RAK hats for Raspberry Pi).
+For the LoRaWAN part, [TTN](https://www.thethingsnetwork.org/) is just great and I chose to buy an inexpensive LoRaWAN gateway, a TTIG (cheaper than RAK hats for Raspberry Pi) for local tests.
+The gateway is hardcoded to TTN services, but there must be a way to connect to your own LNS.

 ### Technical achievements
 #### Ping Pong SubGhzPhy example application